 The second part is the care the Lord will take of him.
-The Lord says, "I will instruct you in the way you should go;" instruct you, teach you in the way you should go; "I will guide you with my eye."
-Now notice the care he takes, "Be you not as the horse, or as the mule;" that is, the wild horse or the wild mule, I should think; "which have no understanding, whose mouth must be held in with bit and bridle, lest they come near unto you."
-The horse, when it is caught, will as soon run upon its owner and trample him down as any other person; and the stupid mule would as soon kick its owner, or trample on him as any other person; and therefore, the meaning is that the people of God shall have an understanding; they shall not trample upon the Son of God, they shall not trample upon his truth, they shall not put under foot his blessed testimony, they shall not do so, he will take care of them, guide them with his eye, bless them with understanding, and preserve them from treading down his truth.
+The Lord says, "I will instruct thee in the way thou shouldst go;" instruct thee, teach thee in the way thou shouldst go; "I will guide thee with mine eye."
+Now mark the care he takes,-" Be ye not as the horse, or as the mule;" that is, the wild horse or the wild mule, I should think; " which have no understanding, whose mouth must be held in with bit and bridle, lest they come near unto thee."
+The horse, when it is caught, will as soon run upon its owner and trample him down as any other person; and the stupid mule would as soon kick its owner, or trample on him as any other person; and therefore the meaning is that the people of God shall have an understanding; they shall not trample upon the Son of God, they shall not trample upon his truth, they shall not put under foot his blessed testimony, they shall not do so, he will take care of them, guide them with his eye, bless them with understanding, and preserve them from treading down his truth.

-Then the last is the ultimate destiny to which he shall come.
-The last verse of the 32nd Psalm hints what is their destiny, "Be glad in the Lord, and rejoice, you righteous, and shout for joy, all you that are upright in heart!" there is the climax, there is the gladness, the joy and the shouting.
+r Then the last is the ultimate destiny to which he shall come.
+The last verse of the 32nd Psalm hints what is their destiny,-" Be glad in the Lord, and rejoice, ye righteous, and shout for joy, all ye that are upright in heart !" there is the climax, there is the gladness, the joy and the shouting.
 Let me mention two or three of the occasions of this rejoicing, and then I close.
 Entire freedom from sin.
-Who gives the first shout of triumph in that, think you?
+Who gives the first shout of triamph in that, think you?
 The people?
 No, God himself is more forward to rejoice in the liberty which Christians enjoy than we ourselves.
-"He has not beheld iniquity in Jacob, nor seen perverseness in Israel; the Lord his God is with him, and the shout of a king is among them."
-Why, it is Christ that shouts! he rejoices that there is no iniquity to behold, no perverseness to find, it is gone forever.
-They also rejoice in their security, "Let the inhabitants of the rock sing, let them shout from the tops of the mountains," They shall also rejoice in seeing the perfection of the building, "He shall bring forth the headstone thereof with shouting, crying grace, grace unto it;" They shall also rejoice at the last great day, for "the redeemed of the Lord shall come with singing unto Zion;" And as that redemption is eternal, it will keep up the eternity of their joy, "Everlasting joy shall be unto them!"

-Thus, then I hope and trust many of you, I hope each of you, can say, I am the man; I do know something of this life and of this hope.
+"He hath not beheld iniquity in Jacob, nor seen perverseness in Israel; the Lord his God is with him, and the shout of a king is among them."
+Why, it is Christ that shouts! he rejoices that there is no iniquity to behold, no perverseness to find, it is gone for ever.
+They also rejoice in their security,--" Let the inhabitants of the rock sing, let them shout from the tops of the mountains,"-They shall also rejoice in seeing the perfection of the building,-"He shall bring forth the headstone thereof with shoutings, crying grace, grace unto it !"
+They shall also rejoice at the last great day, for "the redeemed of the Lord shall come with singing unto Zion !"
+And as that redemption is eternal, it will keep up the eternity of their joy-" Everlasting joy shall be unto them !"
+Thus then I hope and trust many of you, I hope each of you, can say, I am the man; I do know something of this life and of this hope.
 And if so, the Lord is on your side.